manjushsh/manjushsh/_external_posts/2024-06-22-configuring-ollama-continue-vscode.md

 categories: [AI, Development Tools, VS Code]
 ---

 This post was originally published on [Dev.to]({{ page.external_url }}).
+[Article on Github](https://manjushsh.github.io/local-code-completion-configs/).
 Click the link above to read the full article about configuring Ollama and Continue VS Code extension for local AI-powered coding assistance.

 ## Summary